FarhanShares/laravel-mediaman/README.md

 * **MediaUploader**: Media items are uploaded as its own entity.
 It does not belong to any other model in the system when it's being created, so items can be managed independently (which makes it the perfect engine for a media manager).
 MediaMan provides "MediaUploader" for creating records in the database & storing in the filesystem as well.

 * **MediaCollection**: Media items can be bundled to any "collection".
 Media & Collections will form many-to-many relation.
-You can use it to create groups of media without really associating media to your app models.
+You can use it to create groups of media without really associating media to your App Models.

 * **Association**: Media need be attached to a model for an association to be made.
 MediaMan exposes helpers to easily get the job done.
 Many-to-many polymorphic relationships allow any number of media to be associated to any number of other models without the need of modifying their schema.